Bethel Office of Financial Aid

 I accepted my PLUS/Private loan eligibility via MyBethel checklist.
 Are there additional steps?

-GRAD PLUS LOAN: This is a federal loan program that is available to graduate degree-seeking students.
+Grad PLUS Loan: This is a federal loan program available to graduate degree-seeking students.
 The Grad PLUS loan is borrowed in the student's name.
 Students who are interested in borrowing the PLUS loan need to complete both an application and a Master Promissory Note (MPN) with the U.S. Department of Education.
-When completing the application and MPN, the student borrower logs in using his/her FSA ID and password.
+When completing the application and MPN, the student borrower logs in using their FSA ID and password.
 This is the same password used to complete the FAFSA.
-For more information and to begin the application process, visit the fFederal student aid website.
+For more information and to begin the application process, visit the Federal Student Aid website.

 Who is my lender for my federal loan(s), and how do I find their contact information?
+Please visit the Federal Student Aid website for information on how to locate your lender regarding managing your federal loan(s) repayment.

 What is the difference between a federal loan and a private loan?

-Your Direct federal loan eligibility for the academic year is determined by the FAFSA.
-There is no separate application to apply for Direct federal loan eligibility.
-However, if you are a first time borrower, you will be required to complete both Entrance Loan Counseling and a Master Promissory Note via your studentaid.gov account.
+Your direct federal loan eligibility for the academic year is determined by the FAFSA.
+There is no separate application to apply for direct federal loan eligibility.
+However, if you are a first-time borrower, you will be required to complete both Entrance Loan Counseling and a Master Promissory Note via your studentaid.gov account.

 Various lenders offer non-federal private loans for students who need more than their subsidized/unsubsidized loan amounts provide.
 Students pursuing private loans will need to apply separately with the lender of their choice.
-Loans are based on credit and a student will generally need a credit-worthy co-signer.
-Terms and conditions will vary by lender and student borrowers are responsible for the interest that accrues while in school.
+Loans are based on credit, and a student will generally need a credit-worthy co-signer.
+Terms and conditions will vary by lender, and student borrowers are responsible for the interest that accrues while in school.

 Student employment

 What is work study and how does it work?
 Many Bethel students work on campus to help with their college expenses.
 Some students are offered work study as part of their financial aid package.
 Work study is a student's earning potential and is not guaranteed earnings.
-Employed students will receive a paycheck based upon the hours worked.
+Employed students will receive a paycheck based on hours worked.

 How do I apply for an on-campus job?
 You do not need to be work-study eligible to work on campus.
 Please visit our Student Employment page for a list of current student employment job openings.